Michele Woods-Baxter

 Selected to participate in the 2019 WBCA/Women Leaders in College Sports NEXT UP program

-In 2020-21, assisted USF to the first conference regular season & tournament championships (AAC) in program history
+In 2020-21, helped lead USF to the first conference regular season and tournament championships (AAC) in program history

 Has helped USF sign three recruiting classes that ranked in the top-50 nationally

-As USF’s Associate Head Coach, has recruited and coached 40 all-conference team selections, as well two Scholar-Athletes of the Year, two Players of the Year, four Freshman/Newcomers of the Year, and four WNBA draft picks
+As USF’s Associate Head Coach, has recruited and coached 42 all-conference team selections, as well two Scholar-Athletes of the Year, two Players of the Year, six Freshman/Newcomers of the Year, three Most Improved Players of the Year, two Sixth Players of the Year, and four WNBA draft picks

 In 2004-05, guided Monmouth to the most NEC wins (13) in program history

-As Monmouth’s Head Coach, recruited and coached four NEC All-Conference Team selections, as well as two of the top eight leading scorers in program history
+As Monmouth’s Head Coach, recruited and coached four NEC All-Conference Team selections

 Head Coach Record